core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 Accepting arbitrary proxies,
-even with security context propagation performed properly, would attackers to redirect traffic through systems under their control.
+even with security context propagation performed properly, would allow attackers to redirect traffic through systems under their control.
 Not only does that impact availability, it also allows an attacker to observe traffic patterns.